ibmresilient/resilient-community-apps/fn_microsoft_sentinel/README.md

 ---

 ## Custom Templates
-Below are examples of templates for creating, updating, and closing Resilient incidents.
+Below are examples of templates for creating, updating, and closing SOAR incidents.
 Customize these templates and refer to them in our app.config file.

 Each template should be reviewed for correctness in your enterprise.
 For instance, closing a SOAR incident may include additional custom fields which the default template